Search posted pet transport routes. Choose the transporter behind them.

 Red flags that signal a scam — before you pay anything.

 Pet transport scams are common.
-Here's what legitimate operators never do.
+Here's what legitimate transporters never do.

 Know these before you book